miniflux/website/content/docs/pocket.md

 url: /docs/pocket.html
 ---

+**The Pocket integration has been removed from Miniflux 2.2.10 and later versions.
+[Pocket has been shut down on July 8, 2025.](https://support.mozilla.org/en-US/kb/future-of-pocket)**

 To configure the Pocket integration on your own Miniflux instance, you need to create an application on Pocket's website.

 Go to <https://getpocket.com/developer/apps/new> and create a new application.